alexgonzdev/alexgonzdev/README.md

 ### Hi There! 👋

 - 🔭 I’m currently working on a Speedcubing Timer app and making public the repos of my other apps!
-- 🌱 I’m currently learning Unit/UITesting.
+- 🌱 I’m currently learning Combine.
 - 👯 I’m actively looking for a full-time iOS developer job.
 - 🤔 I’m looking for help with using advanced debugging tools
 - 💬 Ask me about topics about Swift, SwiftUI, Python and HTTP requests.